 Gingerbread is one of our favourite recipes to cook with the kids, we love making our gingerbread men for Christmas and even better our little gingerbread snowflakes.
 But, it was when we had forgotten the treats for trick or treating that the kids suggested we bake some gingerbread skeletons and pumpkins to enjoy!

-The dough makes around 20 large sized shaped cookies I used a traditional gingerbread man cookie cutter and then a Halloween set for our ghost, pumpkin and tombstones.
-One thing with last minute bakes like this I need to have all of the ingredients in the house and although I have
+The dough makes around 20 large sized shaped cookies when you use a traditional gingerbread man cookie cutter and then this Halloween set for our ghost, pumpkin and tombstones.
+Other sets and sizes may produce more or fewer cookies!

-One thing with last minute bakes like this I need to have all of the ingredients in the house and although I have black treacle and golden syrup in the cupboards (I do love traditional gingerbread bread loaf) these can be made with light corn syrup or molasses.
+One thing with last-minute bakes like this I need to have all of the ingredients in the house and although I have black treacle and golden syrup in the cupboards (I do love traditional gingerbread bread loaf) these can be made with light corn syrup or molasses too.
 Using light corn syrup will give a lighter colour to the gingerbread and molasses a darker.

 When it comes to decorating these – I’m not a great cookie decorator I know I should be using Royal Icing but it’s not something that I keep at home – and using raw eggs in icing I’m not sure of with giving the cookies to kid so I use an easy to make icing.
 However, you can use and Red Ted Art has a great tutorial on how to make Royal Icing as well as how to decorate cookies professionally.

 But my icing has 2 ingredients – icing sugar (confectioners sugar) and water and then food colouring where needed.
 Yes, it’s simple but it works and that is what counts.
 With food colouring – you need to avoid liquid food colouring as this will dilute the icing making it flow off of the cookies, but also it often tastes bad instead I use Sugarflair Food Colouring which I get online from Amazon or in the local Cake decorating shop.